 You can expect to:

-- Develop good habits
+- Develop good habits.

-- Refine your interpersonal skills
+- Refine your interpersonal and technical skills.

-- Approach your career realistically
+- Approach your career realistically.

-- Perhaps, reconsider your career choice
+- Perhaps reconsider your career choice.

-- Live and work in New York City
+- Live and work in New York City.

 Harold and Mimi Steinberg Drama Studio, seating 70, is a “black box” space which serves as a performance studio for 3rd year drama productions.
 Technical support is provided on a smaller scale.

-A Brief Description of the Internships:
+A Brief Description of the Apprenticeships:

-- Wig & Makeup (2)
+Wig & Makeup (2)

-- Scene Painting (2)
+Scene Painting (2)

-- Stage Management (9)
+Stage Management (9)

 Technical Direction (1)

-- Drama Division (1)
+Drama Division (1)

-The Drama Division Intern will directly assist the Administrative Director and all members of the Drama Division staff in the daily administrative and production operations associated with the division’s professional actor training program and the Lila Acheson Wallace American Playwrights Program.
-There is a high volume of interaction with faculty, students, alumni, guest artists, donors, prospective students and many administrative staff of the school - diplomacy, discretion, an enthusiastic, curious, and positive individual who is eager to immerse his/her self in the wide range of opportunities that exist for observation and experience.
-The ability to multi-task, work in a busy and high pressure environment and work as a member of a team are essential to the position.
-Familiarity with MS Word, Excel, and Outlook is extremely helpful in addition to experience working the social media applications.
-A strong interest in arts administration and background in theater preferred..
+The Drama Division apprentice will directly assist the administrative director and all members of the Drama Division staff in the daily administrative and production operations associated with the division’s professional actor training program and the Lila Acheson Wallace American Playwrights Program.
+There is a high volume of interaction with faculty, students, alumni, guest artists, donors, prospective students, and many administrative staff of the School – diplomacy, discretion, and excellent communication skills are required.
+The Drama Division apprentice should be an extremely organized, enthusiastic, curious, and positive individual who is eager to immerse him/herself in the wide range of opportunities that exist for observation and experience.
+The ability to multi-task, work in a busy and high pressure environment, and work as a member of a team are essential to the position.
+Familiarity with MS Word, Excel, and Outlook is extremely helpful in addition to experience working with social media applications.
+A strong interest in arts administration and background in theater is preferred.

-- Orchestra Management (1)
+Orchestra Management (1)

-- Vocal Arts (1)
+Vocal Arts (1)

-- A $15.00 non-refundable application fee (check or money order made payable to The Juilliard School).
+- A $15 non-refundable application fee (check or money order made payable to The Juilliard School).

-- A current resume including educational experience plus an ID snapshot or photo.
+- A current resume including educational experience.

 Applications are accepted throughout the year.